-- Place the tomato slices over the sauce on top of the crust, along with the sliced or diced mushrooms and sun-dried tomato pieces, if using.
+- If using, place the tomato slices over the sauce on top of the crust, along with the sliced or diced mushrooms and sun-dried tomato pieces.
 Sprinkle the cooked chicken chunks on top of the tomato and mushroom.

-- The pizza is now ready to cook after the shredded mozzarella and parmesan cheese are sprinkled over it.
+- The pizza is now ready to cook after the shredded mozzarella and parmesan cheese is sprinkled over it.

 - Bake the pizza for about ten minutes, or until the cheese has melted and the crust has solidified, at 425°F. Remove from the oven, cut into slices, and serve!